 When approaching the development of a lookbook, line-sheet or catalogue, the way a product is visually communicated and delivered is just as important as the product itself. (click to tweet).

 In addition to your written pitch, photography is the first experience an editor will have of your designs and your brand.
-Don't underestimate how important it is to approach your photography and visuals with as much care as you do the pieces themselves.
-As a quick example, for Tess & Co (lookbook pictured below) creating a proper look book, line sheet, website and all other brand materials (business cards, order forms, etc.) led to placements in Good Housekeeping, People StyleWatch, Time Out NY, Hart of Dixie, and they went from struggling to find a showroom to fending off multiple requests for representation.
+Don’t underestimate how important it is to approach your photography and visuals with as much care as you do the pieces themselves.
+As a quick example, we created a look book, line sheet, website and all other brand materials (business cards, order forms, etc.) for Tess & Co (lookbook pictured below).
+These visual brand materials materials led to placements in Good Housekeeping, People StyleWatch, Time Out NY, and Hart of Dixie, which transformed the brand from one struggling to find a showroom to fending off multiple requests for representation.

 A lookbook is an optional marketing tool used to creatively showcase a brand’s overall vision and is used to entice editors and buyers.
 Since a line sheet is more structured and limited as to what you can do creatively, a lookbook is a great way to show your brand identity.
 Lookbooks are primarily made up of editorial or magazine-style images and less product information.
 But again, every brand is different!
 Often bloggers appreciate having lookbook images to use in their posts, as opposed to more traditional product shots.

-While both are highly valuable tools, if you have to choose just one, start with a line sheet.
+While both lookbooks and line sheets are highly valuable tools, if you have to choose just one, start with a line sheet.
 Even with a line sheet you can add creative images, a great cover photo, and choose typefaces that make it a little more appealing.
 Essentially this is the tool that both editors and buyers will be using.

 Ready to create a line sheet or lookbook?
-Here's what you need to know:
+Here’s what you’ll need.

 Similar to the collages designers put together designing a collection, an inspiration board for your photo shoot will help you clarify your vision.
 Pull images of models, places, colors and poses that you like and you’ll soon realize that you’re already half-way done.